Email Analytics: 3 Metrics That Move Revenue

 Your Klaviyo dashboard shows twelve metrics.
 You check open rate every Tuesday.
 Your email revenue hasn’t moved in three months.

-Shopify, Klaviyo, and Omnisend all publish guides defining open rate, CTR, and conversion rate.
-None tell you what to do when open rate is 22% and conversion rate is 0.8% simultaneously.
+When every number gets equal attention, nothing gets fixed.
+Email guides define open rate, CTR, and conversion rate, but few tell you what to do when open rate is 22% and conversion rate is 0.8% at the same time.
 That gap is where most email revenue disappears for stores under $5M.
+This post gives you the 3-metric framework to use analytics to optimize ecommerce email campaigns, so you can find the one that’s costing you money and fix it, fast.

 The open rate trap